 How long can you keep homemade elderflower cordial?

-If your bottle is sterile, and all your utensils are scrupulously clean, your syrup will last in the fridge for months.
+If your bottle is sterile, and all your utensils are scrupulously clean, your syrup will last in the fridge for up to three months.
+(See below for tricks if you’d like to make your cordial last even longer).

 What is in elderflower cordial?